HEPTACOM/heptaconnect-docs/docs/reference/adr/2021-10-29-flow-components-are-not-crud.md

 ### Pros

-* New data flows can be implemented by custom integrations without misusing existing components, which could lead to expected behaviour for these existing behaviour
+* New data flows can be implemented by custom integrations without misusing existing components, which could lead to unexpected behaviour
 * Separating different flows into unique components allows for clear code structures